A green John Deere tractor with yellow wheels operating in a field of tall green grass or crop under a cloudy sky.

 With an unfortunate amount of greenwashing in the marketplace, the promises can start to ring hollow.

-We can tell you honestly that there are a easier ways to make a living than farming.
+We can tell you honestly that there are easier ways to make a living than farming.
 But doing it right is fulfilling and meaningful to us.

 We are proud of this certification, because it affirms that our farmers care about how their work impacts the planet and our health.